PaddlePaddle/Paddle/doc/design/scope.md

 Scope is an important concept in programming languages, which defines a program region that a set of bindings between names and entities applies.
 In a specific scope, a valid name is uniquely associated with an entity, such as a variable.
 And in another scope, this name may refer to other entity or nothing at all.
 It clearly restricts the visibility and validity of names in a program.
 Hence **Scope** is introduced to PaddlePaddle to manage variables in context.
 But different from the original abstract concept, Scope now becomes an object with two important attributes:

-- Scope is a container of variables
+- Scope is an association of a name to variable.
-- Scope can be inherited or shared
+- Variables in a parent scope can be retrieved from local scope.

 A detailed explanation of these two attributes goes as following.